christophfranke/signal-chain/README.md

 The `$.if` operator has a second parameter, which is the fallback value.
 If the condition is not met, the fallback value will be used instead.
 If no fallback is given and the condition is not met, the input is being passed through unchanged.

 The `$.await.latest` is also exactly what we want in fetching data.
-If a new input is given while the previous request is still pending, the previous request will be cancelled.
+If a new input is given while the previous request is still pending, the previous request will be discarded.
 This is similar to the RxJS behviour of `switchMap`.
 For other scenarios there are 4 more await operators with different strategies:
-- `$.await.parallel`: Passes on all resolved values in the order they resolve.
+- `$.await.parallel`: Passes on each resolved value as soon as it resolves.
-- `$.await.order`: Passes on all resolved values in the order they were requested.
+- `$.await.order`: Passes on resolved values in the order they were requested.
 - `$.await.block`: Will only enter the inner block when no promise is pending.
 Incoming values will be discarded.
 - `$.await.queue`: Will only enter the inner block when no promise is pending.
 Incoming values will be queued and processed by the inner block once the pending promise is resolved.